 - regular in-school classes for kindergarten to Grade 12 – classes will resume September 2020

-- vocal concerts (as singing carries a higher risk of transmission)
+- indoor vocal concerts (as singing carries a higher risk of transmission)

 - major festivals and concerts, large conferences, trade shows and events (as these are non-seated social events and/or vocal concerts)